-Want to know the minimum credit score required for mortgage approval in 2018?
+Want to know the minimum credit score required for mortgage approval?
 Look here.

 Since private lenders in the unregulated mortgage market do not have to follow the same set of regulations that financial institutions in the regulated mortgage market do, they’re more flexible with their lending criteria.
 Essentially, private lenders in this realm have more freedom and flexibility to work with whomever they choose.

 Check out how much it costs to purchase a house in your city.

 Why is the Regulated Market So Difficult to Get Into Right Now?

 Over the past few years, several regulations have been introduced into the mortgage industry that were specifically designed to help reduce the odds of defaults on mortgages by lowering the amount of overall mortgage debt.
 The higher the amount of mortgage debt, the higher the chances of borrowers defaulting on their mortgage payments.